xcp-ng/xcp-ng-org/docs/networking.md

 ```
 This example will set the mac-address for eth4 & eth8, switching them in the process.

-The database needs the old PIFs removed.
-First list your PIFs for the affected NICs.
+The XAPI database needs the old PIFs removed.
+First list your PIFs for the affected NICs:
 ```
 xe pif-list
 xe pif-forget uuid=<uuid of eth4>